MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

 :::image type="content" source="./media/configuration-hand-off-omnichannel/voice-toggle.png" alt-text="Screenshot of the Power Virtual Agents Omnichannel section with the Enable voice toggle highlighted.":::

 > [!IMPORTANT]
-> If a bot is connected to an Omnichannel voice workstream or queue and taking calls, and the voice is disabled, the calls will start to fail.
-Ensure that the bot is disconnected from Omnichannel workstreams or queues before disabling voice in the Power Virtual Agents configuration.
+> If a bot is connected to an Omnichannel voice workstream or queue and takes calls, and the voice is disabled, the calls will start to fail.
+Ensure that the bot is disconnected from Omnichannel workstreams or queues before you disable voice in the Power Virtual Agents configuration.

 ### Set survey consent